Do not hesitate to give us a call or text on whatsapp. We are an expert team and we are happy to talk to you.

 Habitat: Montane Forest

-Following breakfast, hikers will begin their ascent out of the rain forest and into the heathen moorland.
+Following breakfast, hikers will begin their ascent out of the rain forest and into the heather moorland.
 Hikers will pass the Maundi Crater and are able to climb up to its rim for a spectacular view of the Kibo Crater.
 In the moorland, you will spot exotic plants, including giant lobelia and groundsel.
 After 6 hours of hiking, you will reach Horombo Hut (3,720m).
 Horombo Hut sleeps 120 hikers and is located on a small plateau.
 Similar to the first night, the porters will prepare drinking and washing water for you.
 You will enjoy evening snacks then dinner prepared by our chef.
 Be prepared for a cold night as temperatures drop below freezing at this site.

 Elevation: 2,700m to 3,720m